How to Calculate Tax Liability When Selling Your Investment Property

 Tax Liability = Capital Gains Tax + Depreciation Recapture Tax

-As an experienced 1031 Exchange professional, one of our primary tasks when assisting a client is to help them grasp their tax liability.
+As an experienced 1031 Exchange professional, our primary task when assisting clients is to help them understand their tax liability.
 Tax liability stemming from the sale of investment real estate encompasses more than just the federal capital gains tax.
 It represents the total sum of taxes owed when an investment property is sold.
 Apart from Federal Capital Gains Tax (ranging from 15% to 20%), the property owner may also be subject to State Capital Gains Tax (ranging from 0% to 13.3%), Depreciation Recapture Tax (25%), and Net Investment Income Tax (3.8%).

 Five Steps to Calculate Your Tax Liability